SiliconWit/image-based-3d-reconstruction/Thesis/Thesis/Final Paper/Introduction.md

 - Shape Matters:
 	- Sharp edges are difficult to capture[doi:10.1016/j.imavis.2004.06.001]
 	- Curved surfaces can induce distortion
-	- Small features are hard to register with low resolutions centres unless the sensor to object distances are adapted to that-i.e, the sensor be moved closer to the feature.
+	- Small features are hard to register with low resolutions centers unless the sensor to object distances are adapted to that-i.e, the sensor be moved closer to the feature.
 	- Parts occluded due to self-occlusion can be missed leading to incomplete reconstructions.
 This warrants a multi-view approach.
 	- The shape influences the methodology for capturing data.
 	- Complex shapes, concave regions and self-occlusions require a multi-view approach to achieve a complete and accurate reconstruction.